Mandzhi/Open-wind-project/README.md

 ## Summary

-The current project investigates data-driving methods to predict wind energy generation for the onshore "La Haute Borne" wind farm.
-The hybrid model was suggested to get short-term power forecasts using both historical in situ measurements available from ENGIE and global reanalysis data of MERRA-2.
-It was shown that adding three extra meteorological parameters - pressure, humidity, and temperature (Case 3) - allowed to reach a higher accuracy compared with cases when weather parameters were completely ignored (Case 1) or used partially (Case 2); this was proved by applying multivariate, one-step long short-term memory (LSTM) networks.
-Additionally, it was shown that the CNN-LSTM approach allowed to reach a better accuracy while predicting wind power for 12h and 24h ahead compared to the LSTM model.
+The project studies data-driving methods of wind power forecasts ("La Haute Borne" farm).
+It was found more meteorological parameters increase forecast accuracy.
+Additionally, a CNN-LSTM approach allows to reach a better fit compared to a LSTM model.

 ## Background